maxamillion32/Muzesto/README.md

 # Muzesto
 Muzesto is an open source android music player.
-Muzesto emphazies on the visualizaton factor to make the whole audio listening experience emersive and unique.
+Muzesto emphasizes on the visualization factor to make the whole audio listening experience immersive and unique.
 The Floating Play/Pause widget works as a companion to the app.

 # Screenshots
 ![](https://raw.githubusercontent.com/rohanoid5/Muzesto/master/Screenshot/Screenshot_2016-06-22-18-15-19-067.jpg)